axacoind/axacoin/doc/README.md

 Unpack the files into a directory and run:

-- bin/32/litecoin-qt (GUI, 32-bit)
+- bin/32/axacoin-qt (GUI, 32-bit)
-- bin/32/litecoind (headless, 32-bit)
+- bin/32/axacoind (headless, 32-bit)
-- bin/64/litecoin-qt (GUI, 64-bit)
+- bin/64/axacoin-qt (GUI, 64-bit)
-- bin/64/litecoind (headless, 64-bit)
+- bin/64/axacoind (headless, 64-bit)

-See the documentation at the [Litecoin Wiki](http://litecoin.info) for help and more information.
+See the documentation at the [Axacoin Wiki](http://axacoins.com) for help and more information.